madongchunqiu/UITableViewCell-Lifecycle/README.md

 # Why
 I'm a big fan of **UITableView**, since it provides the flexibility of organizing contents dynamically.
 And with more and more animations in the UI, I found it hard to locate my code elegantly.
-On the otherhand, UIViewController is nice with viewWillAppear, willDidAppear, viewDidLayoutSubviews, viewWillDisappear and viewDidDisappear etc.
+On the other hand, UIViewController is nice with viewWillAppear, viewDidAppear, viewDidLayoutSubviews, viewWillDisappear and viewDidDisappear etc.
-I though I shall make this happen to UITableViewCell.
+I though I shall make this happen to *UITableViewCell*.

 # How to Use
 *see the sample code*